How To Send Money To Canada From Abroad Or The Other Way

 The list goes on and on… these posts are flooded by “use this service” or “here is a free transfer!!
 Use this!!”

-- CurrencyFair – We used them when we moved to Australia and was just as great when we moved to Vancouver, Canada – our #1 recommended money transfer company
+- CurrencyFair – We used them when we moved to Australia and they were just as great when we moved to Vancouver – our #1 recommended money transfer company.

 As you can see, there are many options to send money to Canada from abroad

 It is up to you depending on who you use, but please don’t use banks you will lose out in 100’s of $’s in unnecessary charges.

 Typical most international money transfers are between 2500$ – $5000+ and the additional costs can be anywhere from $50 – $250 extra… which is a decent amount of extra cash in your pocket, that you will be giving to the bank.